 Get Involved #

-Rather than wait to see what happens, help shape the direction and success of Gutenberg.
+Help shape the direction and success of Gutenberg, for WordPress 5.0 and beyond.
 Our best-prepared clients won’t be the ones following the chatter, they’ll be part of that chatter.
 It’s worth joining the WordPress.org slack (https://make.wordpress.org/chat) and checking out the #core-editor channel.
 If you have questions, you can ask for help in there.